-Each log file is created when the corresponding test has completed.
-The set of log files is listed in the read-only variable TEST_LOGS, and defaults to TESTS, with the executable extension if any (see Section 8.20 [EXEEXT], page 82), as well as any suffix listed in TEST_EXTENSIONS removed, and .log appended.
+Each couple of .log and .trs files is created when the corresponding test has completed.
+The set of log files is listed in the read-only variable TEST_LOGS, and defaults to TESTS, with the executable extension if any (see Section 8.19 [EXEEXT], page 80), as well as any suffix listed in TEST_EXTENSIONS removed, and .log appended.
 Results are undefined if a test file name ends in several concatenated suffixes.
 TEST_EXTENSIONS defaults to .test; it can be overridden by the user, in which case any extension listed in it must be constituted by a dot, followed by a non-digit alphabetic character, followed by any number of alphabetic characters.
-For example, '.sh', '.T' and '.t1' are valid extensions, while '.x-y', '.6c' and '.t.1' are not.
+For example, '.sh', '.T' and '.tl' are valid extensions, while '.x-y', '.6c' and '.t.1' are not.

-For tests that match an extension .ext listed in TEST_EXTENSIONS, you can provide a test driver using the variable ext_LOG_COMPILER (note the upper-case extension) and pass options in AM_ext_LOG_FLAGS and allow the user to pass options in ext_LOG_FLAGS.
-It will cause all tests with this extension to be called with this driver.
+For tests that match an extension .ext listed in TEST_EXTENSIONS, you can provide a custom "test runner" using the variable ext_LOG_COMPILER (note the upper-case extension) and pass options in AM_ext_LOG_FLAGS and allow the user to pass options in ext_LOG_FLAGS.
+It will cause all tests with this extension to be called with this runner.
 For all tests without a registered extension, the variables LOG_COMPILER, AM_LOG_FLAGS, and LOG_FLAGS may be used.
 For example,

-TESTS = foo.pl bar.py baz TEST_EXTENSIONS = .pl .py PL_LOG_COMPILER = \$(PERL)
+''' TESTS = foo.pl bar.py baz

+TEST_EXTENSIONS = .pl .py

+PL_LOG_COMPILER = $(PERL)

-''' AM_PL_LOG_FLAGS = -w
+AM_PL_LOG_FLAGS = -w